dwt/pyexpect/README.md

     Done!

     Also note how the matcher clearly communicates what is important: what it asserts, and what error message it generates.
-No fluff included! (tm)
+No fluff included™!

 1. Native `not` support: If you define a matcher, you don't have to define the inverse of it too or do anything special to get it.
 That means that for every matchers like `equals`, you automatically get the inverse of that, i.e. `not_equals`.
 This inverse can be invoked in a number of ways: